cde-ev/cdedb2/doc/source/Realm_Assembly_Voting-Details.rst

 Presentation of result
 ^^^^^^^^^^^^^^^^^^^^^^

-After the voting has been tallied, we create a result file in which we store the important information of the vote, including the candidates, each given vote and the combined preference string, which can be used to verified the result, see :doc:`Realm_Assembly_Voting-Procedere` for more information.
+After the ballot has been tallied, we create a result file in which we store the important information of the vote, including the candidates, each given vote and the combined preference string, which can be used to verify the result( see :doc:`Realm_Assembly_Voting-Procedere` for more information).

-We show the combined preference, together with the Pro and Contra counts for each preference level, to the user.
+We show the combined preference and the Pro and Contra counts for level of preference to the user.

 Classical Vote